matthewrdev/Xamarin.Forms.GridLocationExtension/README.md

 **🚨🚨🚨Experimental: Not recommended for production apps🚨🚨🚨**.

-Specify the grid locations by name for simpler, more maintainable XAML.
+Specify grid locations by name for simpler, more maintainable XAML.

 See: